eaalcala/Basic-Alignments/README.md

 ## Project Details

-We look into Smith-Waterman Algorithm for alignment and implement it using LL structure focusing on OOP and DP ideas
+In the first part, we look into Smith-Waterman Algorithm for alignment and implement it using LL structure focusing on OOP and DP ideas
+Next, we take what we learned from Smith-Waterman and apply it to a Global Alignment Algorithm